Reuters Graphic: British fishing could be on the hook post-Brexit

 However, any restriction on EU market access would be likely to take the form of tariffs which can be as high as 24 percent on seafood.

-(To view a graphic on climate change and the North Sea, click tmsnrt.rs/2Ea9y58)
+(For an 'Interactive graphic on Brexit and the fishing industry' click tmsnrt.rs/2DKUKZD)

 Writing by Nigel Hunt and Mark Hanrahan; Editing by Robin Pomeroy